RainbowResort/coppermine/plugins/flf_histotag/readme.txt

 ==============================================================================================================
 Upgrading
 =============================================================================================================
-Upgrading from Version v1.2
+Upgrading from Version v1.3
+- Add new parameter manually into database insert IGNORE into {$CONFIG['TABLE_CONFIG']} values ('plugin_flf_histotag_imagesource','1') or uninstall old version & install v1.4 using plugin manager Upgrading from Version v1.2
 - The histograms folder is no longer needed.
 I recommend throwing the folder away and re-generating all histograms from the admin plugin screen
 - As all the parameters names have changed you should uninstall the older versions before installing 1.3

 Upgrading from Version <v1.1
 - As I changed the tablename you either need to manually rename the old table in mysql: